 Few people realise that a divorce has no effect at all on inheritance, but marriage changes everything, even to the extent of nullifying a previous Will.
 You should ensure that you make a Will immediately after marriage or divorce and keep it updated through your life as things change.
 This is all the more the case where you may have step-children or are living with a new partner after a broken marriage.

-Mansouri & Son Solicitors can help you make your Will and protect your loved ones from a simple flat fee of £60 plus VAT for a straightforward single Will and £100 plus VAT for straightforward mirror Wills for husband & wife.
-That’s the costs of a dinner for two, in return for total peace of mind.
+We can help you make your Will and protect your loved ones from a simple flat fee of £100 plus VAT for a straightforward single Will and £180 plus VAT for straightforward mirror Wills for husband & wife or Civil Partners.